You should prepare carefully before buying a property, an unseparated parcel or a designated share of a property.

 - Visit the property that you consider buying, make sure you know where its boundaries are and the condition it is in.

-- The municipal building inspection authority can provide you with more information about building permits and zoning.
+- The municipal building inspection authority can provide you with information about buildings, such as building permits, zoning, and building rights.

 - The Official purchase price register provides information about actual purchase prices.
 If you wish, you can compare the property you are buying with information in the register.
 Information about individual property purchases is available from our customer service.